 Popularly known as the ‘Temple of the Dawn’, Wat Arun forms a major landmark of Bangkok and is located on the Thonburi side of the river.
 The temple features an elongated ‘prang’ (Khmer-style tower) and is encircled by four other smaller prangs.
 A Buddha image designed by King Rama II and some beautiful murals form major highlights of the place.

-Wat Phra Kaeo or the ‘Temple of the Emerald Buddha’ is situated near the Grand Palace and is one of the most magnificent temples in Bangkok.
+Wat Phra Kaeo or the ‘Temple of the Emerald Buddha’ is situated near the Grand Palace.
+It is one of the most magnificent temples in Bangkok.
 Built in 1782, by King Rama I, the temple consists of more than 100 colorful buildings and golden spires.
 The Emerald Buddha in the temple is perched atop a gilded altar and stands shaded by a nine-tiered umbrella.

 Wat Benchamabophit or ‘The Marble Temple’ presents an excellent example of architectural and decorative ingenuity of Thai craftsmanship.
 Of special mention is the Ubosot Hall (Ordination Hall), which is distinctly neo-classical in style.
 Designed by H.R.H.
 Prince Narisranuvattivongse, the temple houses a Buddha image made from 2.5 tons of bronze.